 Almost all macropods are nocturnal.
 This means they only come out at night.
 The reason for this behaviour is that the daytime temperature in Australia can get extremely hot.
 So these animals have adapted to resting during the heat of the day and venturing out at night.
-The Musky rat-kangaroo seem to be the exception.
+The Musky rat-kangaroo seems to be the exception.

 Macropods are generally solitary animals, only coming together for short-lived pair bonds during mating.
 They exhibit little permanent social organisation.
-Some of the larger macropods such as kangaroos and wallabies, graze in groups called "mobs".
+Some of the larger macropods such as kangaroos and wallabies graze in groups called "mobs".
 However, these are not considered true social groups because there are no leaders or elders that exercise cohesion amongst members of the mob.

 The female marsupial has three vaginas and two uteruses (uteri).
 The two outermost lateral sexual vaginas are used for sperm transportation to the two uteruses.
 Babies are born through the middle birth vagina.
 (See photo).
 By contrast, female placental mammals have only one uterus and one vagina.

-With this unusual reproductive system a female marsupial can be in a continuous state of pregnancy, with a fertilised egg in one uterus waiting to be released, a baby growing in the second uterus, one in her pouch and another hopping outside but coming to its mother for milk.
-Another unique feature of these animals is that during times of extreme drought and starvation the female marsupial can can practice birth control by putting the babies growing in her uteruses "on hold", stopping their future development until conditions improve.
+With this unusual reproductive system, a female marsupial can be in a continuous state of pregnancy, with a fertilised egg in one uterus waiting to be released, a baby growing in the second uterus, one in her pouch and another hopping outside but coming to its mother for milk.
+Another unique feature of these animals is that during times of extreme drought and starvation the female marsupial can practice birth control by putting the babies growing in her uteruses "on hold", stopping their future development until conditions improve.
 This is called embryonic diapause.
 When the mother's pouch becomes free the next baby will be born and the fertilised egg will start developing into a new foetus.

 Because of this multiple-offspring strategy and other adaptabilities unique to the marsupial, populations can increase rapidly when food is plentiful.

 Most male marsupials have a bifurcated penis.
 That is, the penial shaft splits into two prongs at the end in order to enter the two separate lateral sexual vaginas of the female.
-Macropods, such as the kangaroo and wallaby, however have a slender tapering single-shaft penis which enters only one of the lateral sexual vaginas.
+Macropods, such as the kangaroo and wallaby, have a slender tapering single-shaft penis which enters only one of the lateral sexual vaginas.
 A marsupial's penis is located behind its scrotum.
 (Most animals have the penis located in front).
 When flaccid, the penis is withdrawn into the body.
-The Tasmanian tiger (thylacine) had a scrotum pouch in which it stored its scrotum and testicles for safe keeping.
+The Tasmanian tiger (thylacine) had a scrotum pouch in which it stored its scrotum and testicles for safekeeping.